marcgg/marcgg.github.com/_posts/2014-05-05-quantified-self-iphone-app-track-mood-day.md

 A while back I thought it would be cool to have stats summing up how I felt about my life.
 It's a thing to know facts about my activities, but it's another to see if I actually enjoyed it !
 I then searched the web for good mobile applications, but didn't find anything matching what I wanted.

 _**Disclaimer**: From this point on please understand that I'm not here to bash anyone.
 The apps I tried were not for me, but I'm sure they work for some.
-I might also have missed some good apps, but I did spent quite a while looking.
+I might also have missed some good apps, but I did spend quite a while looking.
 Either they had bad SEO or they weren't released a year ago when I searched._

 ## The Problem